kazi-Samin/kazi-Samin/README.md

 ## 👨‍💻 About Me

-[cite_start]A dedicated **MERN Stack Web Developer** focused on engineering highly responsive, clean, and performance-driven web applications[cite: 2, 20]. [cite_start]I approach frontend interfaces with a sharp eye for detail and backend architectures with an emphasis on robust, scalable code[cite: 2, 20].
+A dedicated **MERN Stack Web Developer** focused on engineering highly responsive, clean, and performance-driven web applications.
+I approach frontend interfaces with a sharp eye for detail and backend architectures with an emphasis on robust, scalable code.

-* [cite_start]🚀 **Currently Focus:** Advanced web development ecosystems, performance optimizations, and workflow integrations[cite: 43, 44, 45].
+* 🚀 **Currently Focus:** Advanced web development ecosystems, performance optimizations, and workflow integrations.
-* [cite_start]🛠️ **Building:** Interactive full-stack applications with solid database models and production-grade security[cite: 2, 20, 45].
+* 🛠️ **Building:** Interactive full-stack applications with solid database models and production-grade security.
-* [cite_start]🎯 **Goals:** Evolving continuously to build impactful web systems and contributing back to modern open-source communities[cite: 43, 45].
+* 🎯 **Goals:** Evolving continuously to build impactful web systems and contributing back to modern open-source communities.

 ---